I got takeout from Rao’s, one of New York City’s most exclusive and iconic restaurants, during a pandemic. Here’s what it was like.

 Until they can open at full capacity, Gatto says they’ll continue to do takeout only.

-For a fan like me who will likely never secure another seat at the restaurant, I won’t complain about that.
+For a fan like me who will likely never secure another seat at the restaurant, that’s nothing to complain about.